-Yes, if your first degree (Bachelor or equivalent) incorporates at least 60 ECTS credit points (European Credit Transfer System) in Sociology, of these, 10 ECTS have to be in social scientific methods.
+Yes, if your first degree (Bachelor or equivalent) incorporates at least 60 ECTS credit points (European Credit Transfer System) in Sociology or another social sciences discipline.
+Of these, 10 ECTS have to be in social scientific methods (preferably quantitative methods).
 In this case, you have to attach a list of all of your courses (ToR - Transcript of Records) to your application and additional descriptions of relevant courses and course contents.

 The admission committee is only allowed to assess and evaluate classes, credit points and qualifications which are provided by the application documents submitted in time.